 The repertoire of the band has always changed with the needs of the community.
 At its inception, marches, quick steps and quadrilles were the order of the day; however a visit to the band’s music library confirms the presence of classical, operatic, swing, foxtrot, Broadway musical, movie and popular selections.
 An all male organization for its first 100 years, the band welcomed women to its ranks in the 1960’s, reflecting the social history occurring in the US at that time.

-As musical tastes have changed throughout its existence, the band had come to the brink of extinction on several occasions.
+As musical tastes have changed throughout its existence, the band had come to the brink of extinction on several occasions in the 19th century.
 Yet with the musical vision of its conductors and the can-do attitude of its membership, the band has never failed to offer a concert season in its history.

-While the band originally used the old bandstand at Davenport park in the early years, the current band of 50 musicians was proud to call the Bass Park gazebo their summer home where they entertained audiences in the summer shadows of Paul Bunyan.
-However, due to the construction of a new arena and conference center at Bass Park, the Band and its audience now eagerly await announcement of a location that will include building a new gazebo for their summer home.
+The band originally used the old bandstand at Davenport park in the early years of the 20th century.
+More recently, the band’s summer home was at the Bass Park gazebo where they entertained audiences in the summer shadows of Paul Bunyan.
+However, due to the construction of a new Cross Insurance Center and conference arena, the Band now makes its home on the Bangor Waterfront when they aren’t playing at other parks throughout Bangor.

-In addition to the busy summer schedule, the Band is also active throughout the year, performing on Veteran’s Day, at the Christmas holiday and again in the spring with an annual Memorial concert where they honor their members both past and present.
+In addition to the busy summer schedule, the Band of 70 musicians is also active throughout the year, performing a harvest and Veteran’s Day concert in November, at the Christmas holiday and again in the spring with an annual Members Memorial Concert where they honor their members both past and present.

 As they look forward to their future, Adelbert Sprague offered both admonition and advice for future generations of band members and audiences of the Bangor Band.
 He stated: